Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob-batch/src/samples/README.md

 ### Adding the package to your project

-Maven dependency for Azure Storage blob Client library.
+Maven dependency for Azure Storage blob batch Client library.
 Add it to your project's pom file.

 [//]: # ({x-version-update-start;com.azure:azure-storage-blob-batch;current})
 ```xml